nion-software/nionswift/docs/graphics.rst

 You can remove a graphic from a mask by selecting the graphic and choosing :menuselection:`Graphics -> Remove from Mask` or by just deleting the graphic.

+A pixel is considered to be contained within the mask if the center of the pixel is within any of the mask graphics.

 .. _Fourier Filtering:

 Fourier Filtering